ahmed965/PHP-mini-projects/customer-purchase/README.md

 { "success": true, "message": "purchase and customer are saved" }
 ```

-- If there is a validation error or an unexpected issue during processing for example the following response will be
-- returned in the terminal:
+- If there is a validation error or an unexpected issue during processing (database error)for example the following response will be returned in the terminal:

 ```json
 { "success": false, "message": "Customer name is required." }